Automating Meteor-M N2 reception

 in the Tracking DDE client plug-in) is exceeded, it starts the receive

-function in SDR#, and turns on the MeteorGIS program.
-This starts a
+function in SDR#, and runs a

 command script (.BAT file) which in turn starts the MeteorGIS program, which

-this point you should see the waterfall start scrolling in SDR#.
+now you should see the waterfall start scrolling in SDR#.

 - As the signal level and SNR increases, eventually the Meteor Demodulator